freebeedee/DarenD/src/site/notes/10--FOCUS/HỌC TIẾNG ANH HA.md

 I do hope it can speak itself clearly.
 Say, the process of moving from touge to touge release yourself from the concrete of words and sentences.
 Thus, move you forward to the state in which you can articulate more sublte objectives like feelings, colors...

-That would open the lexicon to poetry horizon.
+That would open the lexicon to poetry horizon

 ### E. SUMMERING UP